I need human help to enter verification code (office hours only)

 BOLSTERING OTHER JEWISH ORGANIZATIONS

-We bolster other Jewish organizations through support of the Jewish United Fund (JUF).
-We host an annual brunch and speaker fundraiser.
+We bolster other Jewish organizations through our support of the Jewish United Fund (JUF), for which we host an annual brunch and speaker fundraiser.

 CHAMPIONING ACCEPTANCE

-We champion acceptance at Etz Chaim and one of the ways we do that is by sponsoring a Martin Luther King Jr. program every year to foster discussion on civil rights and other issues pertaining to Black, Indigenous, and people of color.
+We champion acceptance at CEC, and, in that spirit, we sponsor a Dr. Martin Luther King Jr. program every year to foster discussion on civil rights and issues faced by Black, Indigenous, and people of color.

 PROTECTING THE ENVIRONMENT

-We try to include as many members of Etz Chaim in this work as possible and give congregants opportunities to roll up their sleeves and give to others.
+We try to include as many members of CEC in this work as possible and give congregants opportunities to roll up their sleeves and give to others.
 You can read more about these opportunities below.

-In this program we support unhoused individuals by volunteering at a dedicated facility that provides nourishing, hot meals and a safe, warm place to sleep.
-We partner with the churches St. Paul’s Lutheran Church of Villa Park, York Center of the Brethren, Christ the King, Lombard Mennonite, and Lombard Christian Reformed to engage in this work.
+We support people experiencing homelessness by volunteering and cooking for DuPage Pads's dedicated facility, which provides this vulnerable population with nourishing, hot meals and a safe, warm place to sleep.
+We are proud to do this work in partnership with local churches St. Paul’s Lutheran Church of Villa Park, York Center of the Brethren, Christ the King, Lombard Mennonite, and Lombard Christian Reformed.

 If you’re interested in participating, be it as a volunteer or to donate, reach out to the Social Action Committee.

-• Furnish apartments for PADS shelter residents moving into their own spaces.
+• Furnishing apartments for Pads clients who are moving into their own spaces

-• Support Walk-In Ministries, a service that provides emergency assistance to
+• Supporting Walk-In Ministries, a service that provides emergency assistance to people in need.

-• Deliver Rosh Hashanah and Passover baskets to needy Jews in the area
+• Delivering Rosh Hashanah and Passover baskets to local Jews in need through Maot Chitim of Greater Chicago.

 AIDING OUR CONGREGANTS

-For certain Etz Chaim high school students, we defray the cost of L'Taken, a program in Washington D.C. that brings together diverse groups of 10th-12th graders from around the country to explore public policy and social activism through a Jewish lens.
+For certain CEC high school students, we defray the cost of L'Taken, a program in Washington D.C. that brings together diverse groups of 10th-12th graders from around the country to explore public policy and social activism through a Jewish lens.

 We provide networking opportunities for people seeking employment.